-In fiction, whenever anyone has a position they need filled, rather than putting out a want ad or interviewing potential candidates, they'll simply grab the first person they see and force
+In fiction, if a brazen organization has a position they need filled, rather than putting out a want ad or interviewing potential candidates, they'll simply grab the first person they see and force them to help.

 - In the first Sailor Moon season, this is how Yumemi Yumeno finds her models for her paintings.
 She grabs Usagi and Mamoru (almost literally) and begs them to be her models.

 - Takatoshi Tsuda, the main character of Seitokai Yakuindomo, is shanghaied onto the student council on the first day of school.

 - In a Wash Tubbs comic, Wash and Easy are shanghaied into working on an old-timey whaling ship.
 They eventually lead a mutiny against the first mate and his supporters.
 Interestingly, while most of the other crew members were shanghaied to fill positions on the ship, Wash and Easy were targeted specifically because the first mate knew they had a lot of money on them to steal.

 - In Rio at Bay, Rio is nearly shanghaied while he is visiting San Francisco.
 Rio turns the tables on his attacker, however, and the leader of the press gang wakes up to find himself on a ship bound for Sydney.